 My clients always tell me that I’m able to put them at ease when the stresses of wedding planning are starting to build up, and it’s one of my favorite compliments to receive.

 I’ve always been the jack-of-all-trades type.
 Growing up, I never knew what I wanted to do professionally, so I spent a lot of time floating from one possibility to another.
 I’ve had formal culinary training, studied music, photography, and art history in college, and ended up with a degree in Religious Anthropology which allowed me to study cultures and their religious rituals (including marriage rituals).
 I’ve worked in venue and catering management, using those opportunities to build on my educational foundation, and all of this has allowed me to be actively present in every single detail of planning a wedding.
-When I speak to a photographer, chef, or violinist, I do so with a professional or educational knowledge that enables me to collaborate with them on an entirely different level.
+When I speak to a photographer, chef, or violinist, I do so with professional or educational knowledge that enables me to collaborate with them on an entirely different level.